0xricksanchez/like-dbg/README.md

 ## Caveats

-As this project is in its early stages I expect things to change rapidly, while also introducing breaking changes along the way.
+As this project is in its early stages, I expect things to change rapidly, while also introducing breaking changes along the way.
 Major points to improve on are:

-* Getting torwards true multi-architecture support beyond `x86_64` and `arm64`
+* Getting towards true multi-architecture support beyond `x86_64` and `arm64`
-* Extend to kernel builder to not only succeed in building recent™ kernels
+* Extend kernel builder to not only succeed in building recent™ kernels
 * Add android kernel support
 * Add (integration) tests
 * Elevate the debugging experience even more

 ## Features

-On the upside, despite its early stages a couple of useful features are already present:
+On the upside, despite its early stages, a couple of useful features are already present:

 * General:
   * Minimal host system requirements due to dockerization of every step